GoogleCloudPlatform/functions-framework-dotnet/docs/testing.md

-`FunctionTestServerBuilder` allows you to create a test server that uses specified `FunctionsStartup` instances instead of detecting the Functions Startup classes based on assembly attributes.
+`FunctionTestServerBuilder` allows you to create a test server that uses specified `FunctionsStartup` instances instead of detecting the Functions Startup classes based on assembly and type attributes.
 To create the builder, start by calling one of the `Create` overloads, either specifying the function target as a `Type` reference, or as a generic type argument.